Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

   Attribute description in the displayed language.
 For each active language exists one *Description* column.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a attribute set.
-The *Create Set* view is displayed.
+The *Create set* view is displayed.

 ## Create attribute set